 We are permitted by NOAA to deploy a seal shaped decoy to see if we can lure a curious white shark, and use a mini Remote operating Vehicle to observe the benthic habitat in our state marine protected areas and video sharks.
 The Sanctuary regulations require mariners to stay 100 yards away from the islands and outlying rocks to avoid disturbing nesting and breeding seabirds.
 State regulations ban fishing south of SE Farallon Island, middle rock and North Farallon Islands.
 We headed uphill in the light wind and visited Point Reyes and Drakes Bay where another haul out of elephant seals exists.
 The exterior edge of Point Reyes is also a state marine protected areas with a 1000 foot exclusion.
 The protected Drakes Bay, part of the Point Reyes National Seashore, waters swarmed with cormorants, pelicans and shearwaters.
 Combined with federal protections are state marine protected areas established under the California Marine Life Protection Act.

-We call the return of the sharks to the Sanctuary Sharktober, and instead of maligning the white sharks that return to our waters following a two thousand mile migration, we are celebrating the shark with a series of education, talks and film events.
+We celebrate the return of the sharks to the Sanctuary during Sharktober, and instead of maligning the white sharks that return to our waters following a two thousand mile migration, Shark Stewards hosts annual fall Sharktoberfest events welcoming white shark with a series of education, talks and film events.

 The public van join Shark Stewards on a Farallon Island Expedition during the Sharktober months of September through November, discussing sharks and conservation, collecting data as well as watching for whales and other marine life.